-where m is the mass of the impactor in kg.
-Above the 10-g threshold, MeMoSeE rescales the high-density component of the MEM outputs such that its total matches that of Eq. flun, after multiplying by 4 to convert to a flux per unit cross-sectional area.
+where m is the mass of the impactor in kilograms.
+Above the 10-g threshold, MeMoSeE rescales the high-density component of the MEM outputs such that its total matches that of Eq.
+7-1, after multiplying by 4 to convert to a flux per unit cross-sectional area.
 However, this re-scaling appears to be done incorrectly.

-Eq. flun gives the large impactor flux averaged over the entire surface of the Moon.
+Eq.
+7-1 gives the large impactor flux averaged over the entire surface of the Moon.
 This is most analogous to the flux computed for MEM on an outward-facing plate.
 It is not analogous to the “total cross-sectional flux” listed at the top of the MEM output files, which is analogous to the flux on a sphere hovering just above the lunar surface.
 Furthermore, the total flux computed by MEM may vary per location.

 Finding 2: The NEO flux appears to be implemented incorrectly in the model.
 A meteoroid flux that is partially shielded by the Moon is rescaled using a NEO flux that contains no such shielding.